isomerpages/moe-mi/_admission/RETURNING SINGAPOREANS & INTERNATIONAL STUDENTS.md

 <h4><strong>International Students</strong></h4>
 <p style="text-align:justify;">International students who intend to pursue their pre-university education in Millennia Institute are strongly encouraged to register for the&nbsp;<a href="https://pact.sg/index.php?option=com_content&amp;view=article&amp;id=58&amp;Itemid=94">Junior College - Principals Academy Certification Test (J-PACT)</a>.
 This is a centralised admission test for eligible International Students who are not studying in any Singapore Mainstream Schools and, who wish to seek admission into Singapore Mainstream Schools.
 Please note that J-PACT is not a centralized posting exercise and participation in J-PACT does not guarantee the student a place in their school of choice.</p>
 <p style="text-align:justify;">All applicants must complete the application procedures outlined in the sections below.
 Applicants must ensure that all required documents are submitted together with the application form to facilitate the admission application process.
-Shortlisted applicants will be notified of an online (Zoom) interview.
+Shortlisted applicants will be notified of an online (MS Teams or Zoom) interview.
 Admission is&nbsp;<u>not guaranteed</u>&nbsp;and subject to availability of vacancies, as well as an assessment of the applicant’s holistic achievements.&nbsp;</p>

 <p><strong>Application Procedure</strong></p>